 One essential technique that Josef always stressed was to examine your work from a distance, from every angle, to look at it from a different perspective and to take a moment to think and analyze it objectively.
 Then, evaluate it with your heart (emotionally) and mind (logically) using unbiased observation and the principles of good art.
 This approach was drilled into me constantly.
 I use these processes today with my website design and writing.
 It’s a rote procedure that Josef executed himself, as he stood and thought and walked back and forth countless times from his “works-of-art” he was painting.
 The rest of the analysis includes breaking down the whole composition into pieces in your mind and improving each piece separately before reassembling and ensuring all parts function together while meeting the purpose of the work.

 When I think back now, I believe Josef’s life was simply about pursuing these innate practices that he constantly preached to me about in enormous detail.
 Most of his lifetime was spent in front of a canvas, deep in thought.
 He experienced euphoria standing with paintbrushes in one hand and a rag in the other to wipe the paint from the brushes, inspecting, thinking, questioning, walking back and forth to study and modify the work on the easel.
 His attention was unbroken for hours.
-He had an obsession with his art and constantly sought to be in the creative flow of a connection between his mind and the object of his work.
+He had an obsession with his art and continuously sought to be in the creative flow of a connection between his mind and the object of his work.
 He died at the age of 80 in New York.
 I am sure he worked to the very end with his passion for his art still active and surrounded by his work.